 Furthermore, upon completion of the 6th year of service, officers will receive a SAVER bonus of 6-months of their gross monthly salary.
 There is also a 5-month SAVER Bonus at the end of your 10th SAVER year.

-As members of the public service, Army officers are also enrolled into the MediSave-cum-Subsidised Outpatient (MSO) medical benefits scheme, under which they will receive an additional 2% of their gross monthly salary into their CPF MediSave account.
+As members of the public service, Army officers are also enrolled into the MediSave-cum-Subsidised Outpatient (MSO) medical benefits scheme, under which they will receive an additional 2% of their gross monthly salary into their CPF MediSave Account (MA).
 They will also be subsidised for 85% of their outpatient treatment at approved medical institutions, while dependents will be subsidised for 60% of their outpatient treatment, capped at $500 per year.

-Officers are also eligible for the Army’s Flexible Benefits Scheme (FLEX) of between $600 and $1,000 per year based on their reckonable length of service, which they can use to pay for their insurance, vacations, and education needs.
+Officers are also eligible for the Army’s Flexible Benefits Scheme (FLEX) of between $800 and $1,000 per year based on their reckonable length of service, which they can use to pay for their insurance, vacations, and education needs.

 Read Also: Complete Guide To Financial Planning For National Servicemen (NSFs)